Animal Diseases - Preventing Disease Spread | RSPCA - RSPCA

 - Contact us.
 If you are worried about the health or welfare of some animals you have seen, call our cruelty line: 0300 1234 999.

 Bird flu is a notifiable, infectious disease that affects both wild and kept poultry.
 The disease is taken very seriously as it's devastating to birds, spreads very fast and whilst some strains have the potential to jump from birds to humans, this is very rare.

-On Wednesday, 11 November, Defra (England) made a decision to declare an Avian Influenza Prevention Zone (AIPZ) across the whole of England to help mitigate the risk of the disease spreading.
+On Wednesday 3 November 2021, the UK's devolved administrations made a decision to declare an Avian Influenza Prevention Zone (AIPZ) across the whole of the UK to help mitigate the risk of the disease spreading.